-drug-involved drivers in 2018 were under 21 years of age.
-Compared to 15% of the licensed drivers, about twice as many of the alcohol-involved drivers (31%) and drug-involved drivers (30%) are ages 21-29.
-Drivers 30-39 years of age account for 17% of the licensed drivers, but one quarter of the alcohol-involved drivers and 24% of the drug-involved drivers are in this age group.
+Alcohol-involved drivers and drug-involved drivers in the age groups 21-29 and 30-39 are overrepresented when compared to the proportions of licensed drivers in those age groups.
+Compared to the proportion of licensed drivers who are in the 16-20 age group (4%), 7% of the drug-involved drivers in 2019 were under 21 years of age.
+Compared to 14% of the licensed drivers, more than twice as many of the alcohol-involved drivers (30%) and drug-involved drivers (29%) are ages 21-29.
+Drivers 30-39 years of age account for 18% of the licensed drivers, but 27% of the alcohol-involved drivers and 27% of the drug-involved drivers are in this age group.